-As we have stated in Corollary \ref{cor:QueueInventory-NonPF}, the stationary distribution of the queueing-inventory system in Example \ref{ex:QueueInventory2} is in general not of product form and therefore closed form expressions are not available for the production-inventory system with perishable items when the total ageing rate depends on whether an item from inventory is already in usage for production (in case of base stock levels $b \geq 2$).

-In the next example we show that we get product form results for related systems which are slight modifications of Example \ref{ex:QueueInventory2}.
+The stationary distribution of the production-inventory system with perishable items in Example \ref{ex:QueueInventory2} is in general not of product form, see Corollary \ref{cor:QueueInventoryPerishable-PF}.
+So, in case of base stock levels $b \geq 2$ closed form expressions for performance metrics are not available when the total ageing rate depends on whether an item from inventory is already in usage for production.
+In the next example we derive product form results for modifications of the system in Example \ref{ex:QueueInventory2}.
 For simplicity we consider arrival rates $\lambda$ and service rates $\mu$ independent of the queue lengths.

-\bex[Separable queueing-inventory system with perishable items] We consider the queueing-inventory system of Example \ref{ex:QueueInventory1} with perishable items in the inventory where the ageing regimes are different from that in Example \ref{ex:QueueInventory2}: Ageing is \emph{independent} of whether an item from inventory is already in usage by production.\\ If there are $k>0$ items of raw material in the inventory, then the total loss rate of inventory due to perishing is $\gamma\cdot d(k)$ independent of the queue length.
-We call the function $k\mapsto\gamma\cdot d(k)$ ageing regime.\\ The queueing-inventory process $Z$ has generator $\mathbf{Q}=\left(q(z;\tilde{z}):z,\tilde{z}\in E\right)$ with the following transition rates for $(n,k)\in E$.
+\begin{example}[Separable production-inventory system with perishable items] We con\-sider the production-inventory system of Example \ref{ex:QueueInventory1} with perishable items under ageing regimes different from that in Example \ref{ex:QueueInventory2}.
+Ageing is \emph{independent} of whether an item from the inventory is already in usage by production.
+If there are $k>0$ items of raw material in the inventory, then the total loss rate of inventory due to perishing is $\gamma\cdot d(k)$, for some function $d(\cdot)$ independent of the queue length.
+We call the function $k\mapsto\gamma\cdot d(k)$ ageing regime.
+The production-inventory process $Z$ has generator $\mathbf{Q}:=\left(q(z;\tilde{z}):z,\tilde{z}\in E\right)$ with transition rates for $(n,k)\in E$ as follows.

-and $q(z;\tilde{z})\coloneqq 0$ for other $z\neq\tilde{z}$, and $q\left(z;z\right)\coloneqq -\sum_{\substack{\tilde{z}\in E,\\ z\neq\tilde{z}} }q\left(z;\tilde{z}\right)$ for all $z\in E.$
+and $q(z;\tilde{z}):= 0$ for other $z\neq\tilde{z}$, and $q\left(z;z\right):= -\sum_{\substack{\tilde{z}\in E,\\ z\neq\tilde{z}} }q\left(z;\tilde{z}\right)$ for all $z\in E.$